Changes in Parking Post COVID

 OPS-COM is a parking and security management platform with over 20 years of experience in providing parking solutions.
 Innovation, development, and a seamless user experience are core principles of OPS-COM.

 The basic features such as online permit management and virtual payments are only a tiny part of what OPS-COM offers.
-They also offer advanced solutions like managing parking violations, resolving disputes, choosing between virtual or physical permits, among other features.
+They also offer advanced solutions like managing parking violations, resolving disputes, and choosing between virtual or physical permits, among other features.

-What gives OPS-COM the edge over its competitors is how they put the customer’s needs first.
+What gives OPS-COM the edge over its competitors is how it put the customer’s needs first.
 This is evident in every new installation as it is fully customizable to meet the client’s needs.
 If a client already has parking management technology installed on location and it’s important to keep using it, the OPS-COM platform can be modified to integrate with it.
 If a client wants an internal reprimand process instead of a violation citation that results in a fine, the platform proffers a solution.

 Switching to the OPS-COM is as seamless as it can get, as they design a working system and train parking administrators and patrol staff.
 They will not leave you dealing with customers by yourself as they offer top customer support with every install.